Vitória S.C.: New millennium (2001–present)

-Centenary of Vitória SC (2022)
+Centenary of Vitória SC (2022) and League Cup Glory (2026)

-In the run-up to the club's centenary, the «Vitória Sport Clube 1922-2022» exhibition was held, retracing 100 years of the popular emblem from the city of Guimarães.
-This way, we can photographically remember many of the club's most emblematic players, as well as images of the oldest pitches.
+In the run-up to the club's centenary, the «Vitória Sport Clube 1922-2022» exhibition was held, retracing 100 years of the emblem from the city of Guimarães.
+This was done to photographically remember many of the club's most emblematic players, as well as images of the oldest pitches.

 Third time's the charm!
 After two consecutive seasons of being eliminated in the qualifying round, Vitória finally managed, in the 2024–25 season, to successfully pass the qualifying rounds and enter the new regular phase of the Conference League called the league phase, becoming the first Portuguese club to achieve this feat.
 At the helm of Rui Borges side, the Conquistadores had 6 wins and a goal aggregate of 17–0.
 In addition to this feat, the Vimaranense club achieved the unprecedented record of 9 consecutive wins by a Portuguese club in UEFA competitions.
 This record was set after a 2–1 home win against FK Mladá Boleslav.
 Later in the season, Vitória set another record of 13 consecutive games without losing in a 2–2 draw against Real Betis.

+In the 2025/26 season, Vitória secured their first League Cup trophy, historic for being the first Minho Derby in a competition final.
+The final took place after eliminating FC Porto 1–3 at the Estádio do Dragão in the quarter-finals, and then defeating Sporting CP 1–2 in Leiria in the semi-finals, both with comebacks.
+In the Minho final, Vitória again came from behind to beat Braga 2–1, winning their first League Cup trophy in history, and also becoming the first club to win the competition with only comebacks in the result.